intel/libvpl/doc/spec/source/programming_guide/VPL_prg_vpp.rst

 Configuration
 -------------

-oneVPL configures the video processing pipeline operation based on the difference between the input and output formats, specified in the :cpp:struct:`mfxVideoParam` structure.
+|vpl_short_name| configures the video processing pipeline operation based on the
+difference between the input and output formats, specified in the :cpp:struct:`mfxVideoParam` structure.
 The following list shows several examples:

-- When the input color format is :term:`YUY2` and the output color format is :term:`NV12`, oneVPL enables color conversion from YUY2 to NV12.
+- When the input color format is :term:`YUY2` and the output color format is :term:`NV12`, |vpl_short_name| enables color conversion from YUY2 to NV12.
-- When the input is interleaved and the output is progressive, oneVPL enables deinterlacing.
+- When the input is interleaved and the output is progressive, |vpl_short_name| enables deinterlacing.
-- When the input is single field and the output is interlaced or progressive, oneVPL enables field weaving, optionally with deinterlacing.
+- When the input is single field and the output is interlaced or progressive,
+  |vpl_short_name| enables field weaving, optionally with deinterlacing.
-- When the input is interlaced and the output is single field, oneVPL enables field splitting.
+- When the input is interlaced and the output is single field, |vpl_short_name| enables field splitting.

 In addition to specifying the input and output formats, the application can